prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 Input
 -------------------------------------------------------------------------------

-A set of NMR models from a PDB file.
-Specifying a PDB identifier for an NMR structure is also sufficient.
+Multiple coordinate sets for a protein in PDB file format.
+Specifying a PDB identifier for an NMR structure is sufficient.

 Output
 -------------------------------------------------------------------------------